Tunji17/firstbase/README.md

 - [ ] Successful live chain deployment with verified ABI on each chain

 ### Next main target:
-- [ ] Permissionless bridge, with auto liquidity taxes to keep bridge chain pools liquid
+- [ ] Permissionless bridge, with auto liquidity taxes to keep bridge chain pools liquid - Being done by other contributor

 ### Main features extended: